+Ask open-ended, higherorder questions and use thinking routines such as Think/Pair/Share to engage students in deepening and explaining their ideas.

-- Regularly communicate the expectation that all students can achieve challenging learning goals and you will support them in doing so. - Ask open-ended, higher-order questions and use thinking routines such as Think/Pair/Share to engage students in deepening and explaining their ideas. - Probe student responses with additional questions that invite them to expand their thinking. - Ask students to refine their work in light of feedback until it meets criteria for success.
+Regularly communicate the expectation that all students can achieve challenging learning goals and you will support them in doing so.

-CLASSROOM MANAGEMENT
+Ask students to refine their work in light of feedback until it meets criteria for success.

+Ask open-ended, higherorder questions and use thinking routines such as Think/Pair/Share to engage students in deepening and explaining their ideas.

+🐵 Classroom Management